damidirad/eod-predictor/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact me at danielamidirad@gmail.com
+If you have any questions or suggestions, please feel free to contact us at danielamidirad@gmail.com

 ---